apapiu/mamba_small_bench/README.md

 ## Cifar-10 Classification:

 We'll use the MambaTower class above as the backbone of a vision model on the patchified version of cifar-10 images.

+### Setup:

+We compare the model above with a Transformer ViT-like model based on the same patches.
+Both models have an embed_dim of 256, 6 layers, and the Transformer model has an FFN dim of 2*embed_dim (512) to maintain similar # of parameters between the two models.

+We use a patch size of 4 and various basic augmentation techniques (see the code).

-Here's the code for that - it's fairly straightforward:
+Here's the code for the steup - it's fairly straightforward (To get a ViT like model I replace the MambaTower with a stack of Transformer Encoders):

 ```python
 class ImgClassifier(nn.Module):